enertrag/enersys_docs/docs/components.md

 (ref_output_bus1)=
 ### ref_output_bus1

-When set to ``True``, sizes and costs the link based on power at the output bus instead of the input bus, useful for asymmetric efficiencies.
+When set to ``True``, sizes and costs are based on power at the output bus instead of the input bus

 ```python
 network.add("Link", "example_link", bus0="b0", bus1="b1", ref_output_bus1=True)